undecaf/typo3-dev/README.md

 When asked to select a database, choose `Manually configured SQLite connection` and continue through the remaining dialogs to the TYPO3 login dialog.

-Volume `typo3-root` persists the state of the TYPO3 installation independently of container lifetime.
+Volume `typo3-root` persists the state of the TYPO3 instance independently of container lifetime.